SAXICOLA RUBICOLA

 BIRDFAN

-Addiction.
-During my first year of Birdwatching the addiction definitely got a hold of me.
-I don't know about you but nowadays, whatever I do or wherever I go, I'm always on the lookout for birds.
+During my first year of birdwatching, the hobby quickly turned into a true obsession.
+I don’t know about you, but these days, wherever I go or whatever I do, I’m always scanning the surroundings for birds.

 BIRDTALKS